gicentre/elm-vegalite/docs/walkthrough/README.md

 ![Strip plot of Seattle daily maximum temperature](images/stripPlot.png)

-With elm-vega, we do the following to create this visualization expression:
+With elm-vegaLite, we do the following to create this visualization expression:

 ```elm
 toVegaLite